Updated: Aug 7, 2021

 Restructured companies stand a much better chance of increasing in value in the marketplace.
 Investors of microcap stocks have realized that the only way their investment is going to appreciate in value is to invest in a company that is not doing any form of significantly dilutive financing such as debt financing.

-Restructured companies with little or no debt are much better sells to Investment Banking Firms that we introduce them to.
+Restructured companies with little or no debt are much better opportunities presented to Investment Banking Firms that we introductions to our clients.

 Lender/Funders essentially become investors in the microcap company once restructuring is complete.
 This possibility exists that they could not only get 100% of their money out of the restructured microcap, but stand a chance of making more through their “investment”.